Vladislav-Burhovetskiy/sf-game-js/README.md

 - blocking hits using D and L keys;
 - Health-bars displaying the state of health of fighters;
 - modal window with information about the winner;
-# P.S.:
+## 💡 PS
-- fighters don't have an animation to move (hit, block), but you will see on Health-bar that functionality works well!
+Fighters don't have an animation to move (hit, block), but you will see on Health-bar that functionality works well!

 ## 🏃‍♂️ Simple start